45 years of Passion and Vision - 1980-2025 | Life lessons earned on the asphalt.

 If you are offended by these words, perhaps you are too busy staring at the finger while the moon is already falling on your head.

--I would like to thank the co-authors of this book - Gabriele Sironi, Fabio La Rosa, Riccardo Sironi, Walter Ferraioli - for their invaluable contributions and for the deep passion they bring to basketball and the street courts.
+To the co-authors of this book, Gabriele Sironi, Fabio La Rosa, Riccardo Sironi, Walter Ferraioli, for their contribution to these pages and for their shared passion for basketball and playground courts.

-- I am also deeply grateful to all the ‘great’ coaches I have encountered along my path, from whom I have learned not only technical knowledge, but also spiritual understanding - practices of meditation, breathing, and inner stillness.
+To the 'great' coaches I met along the way, from whom I learned not only technical knowledge, but also a deeper spiritual understanding — shaped by meditation, breath, and inner stillness.

 ‘The Subtle Design of Nothingness’ does not refer to emptiness, but to erasure.
 Not destruction, but neutralization.
 Not violence, but control disguised as care.
 The playground was never an innocent place.
 It was a refuge, yes, but also a frontier.
 Those who tell it as a lost paradise haven’t spent enough time there, or they passed through without paying the price.
 On the playground, you learn one thing quickly: nobody owes you anything.
 If you stay, it’s because you can hold your own.
 If you leave, it’s because you can.
 And it is this very possibility —leaving — that is disappearing today.